What is I4C?

 Data protection and Analytical methods

 The I4C respects personal data in accordance with GDPR (Europe) and national laws.
-It develops a system of federated analysis plans, which means that a certain analysis is performed locally in each cohort based upon a shared protocol, allowing for comparison of aggregated results.
+It develops a system of federated analysis plans, which means that a certain analysis is performed locally in each cohort based upon a common protocol, allowing for sharing of aggregated results.
 Individual-level data are only shared in compliance with national laws.
-As a rule, information shared between the partners in the consortium has the same level of detail as the published information.

 Impact